mikelodder7/rusqlite/README.md

   `Value` type from the [`serde_json` crate](https://crates.io/crates/serde_json).
 * `bundled` uses a bundled version of sqlite3.
 This is a good option for cases where linking to sqlite3 is complicated, such as Windows.

-## Notes on building rusqlcipher and libsqlite3-sys
+## Notes on building rusqlcipher and libsqlcipher-sys

-`libsqlite3-sys` is a separate crate from `rusqlcipher` that provides the Rust declarations for SQLite's C API.
-By default, `libsqlite3-sys` attempts to find a SQLite library that already exists on your system using pkg-config, or a
+`libsqlcipher-sys` is a separate crate from `rusqlcipher` that provides the Rust declarations for SQLite's C API.
+By default, `libsqlcipher-sys` attempts to find a SQLite library that already exists on your system using pkg-config, or a
 [Vcpkg](https://github.com/Microsoft/vcpkg) installation for MSVC ABI builds.
 `rusqlcipher` also depends on OpenSSL version 1.1.0 or above.